 Correlates the Ajax requests sent after this call with the virtual page view event.
 The last tracker calling this method wins.

 This method is called automatically in the VPageView constructor.
 When a VPageView is created, the AJAX requests made after that call are automatically correlated to that VPageView.
-Use this separate call only when you wish to set up manual correlation.
+Use this separate call only when you want to set up manual correlation.

 Stops correlating Ajax requests to the virtual page view event.